huggingface/blog/speecht5.md

 We’re happy to announce that SpeechT5 is now available in 🤗 Transformers, an open-source library that offers easy-to-use implementations of state-of-the-art machine learning models.

 SpeechT5 was originally described in the paper [SpeechT5: Unified-Modal Encoder-Decoder Pre-Training for Spoken Language Processing](https://arxiv.org/abs/2110.07205) by Microsoft Research Asia.
-Our checkpoints use the [original weights](https://github.com/microsoft/SpeechT5) published by the paper's authors.
+Our checkpoints use the [original weights](https://github.com/microsoft/SpeechT5) published by the paper’s authors.

 ## Introduction